 Quayola, “Promenade”

-2 april 2026 ore 19:00
+2 april 2026

-QUAYOLA presents Promenade, a film that explores the logic and aesthetics of the computer-vision systems used in autonomous vehicles.
+Quayola presents Promenade, a film that explores the logic and aesthetics of computer-vision systems used in autonomous vehicles.
 A drone flies through the secluded forests of the Vallée de Joux in Switzerland, analyzing the surrounding landscapes with meticulous precision.
 In contrast to the human experience of these places, nature is observed and decoded with complete detachment.
 Contemplating natural environments through such technological devices becomes an opportunity to develop new modes of visual synthesis and propose new interpretations of the traditional landscape.

 The event will take place at the Cinema Hall.